H3AR7B3A7/EarlyAngularProjects/README.md

 ## Libraries

+To create a library:

+> ng g library libraryName

+To add components to our library:

-> ng g library name
+> ng g c name --project libraryName

+We should not forget to build our library:

+> ng build libraryName

+To add 3d party libraries or our own previously created ones:

+> ng add libraryName

 ## Testing